packiamuruganr/JAVA-PROGRAM-TO-PERFORM-ADDITION-OF-TWO-MATRICES-/README.md

 ## RESULT:

-Thus, the program addition of two matrices using a Java program is developed, and the output is verified.
+Thus, the program addition of two matrices using a Java program is developed, and the output is verified..